Your best customer and your worst churn risk look identical without the right data. Treating them the same way is costing you revenue.

 Usermaven helps marketers create customer segments that stay accurate as behavior changes.
 Segments update in real time, so targeting and reporting stay aligned with what people do on the site or in the product.

 It keeps customer segmentation simple for everyday work.
-With built-in marketing attribution, it’s easier to see which channels bring the right segments and which campaigns drive conversions.
+As marketing attribution software with customer segmentation built in, Usermaven makes it easier to see which channels bring the right segments and which campaigns drive conversions.

 Why it works for teams: